Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/is-reset.md

 hide_table_of_contents: true
 ---

-`isReset` is a function that can define events with a special property: They _reset_ the state to some value that only depends on this specific event and the [initial state](./initial-state).
+`isReset` is a function that identifies events with a special property: They _reset_ the state to some value that only depends on this specific event and the [initial state](./initial-state).
 That means no previous event has any bearing whatsoever on the state after the _reset event_ has been applied.